 Biography

-Until 2005, he was the Research Coordinator of the Adelphi Charter on Creative, Innovation and Intellectual Property, an intellectual property reform project based at the Royal Society for the Encouragement of the Arts, Manufacture and Commerce (Royal Society of Arts/RSA) in London.
-He also worked part-time as an Art & Industry Officer at the National Office of the Arts Council of England, the principle public arts funding body in the UK between 2003 and 2006.
+Jaime was formerly Research Coordinator of the 'Adelphi Charter on Creativity, Innovation and Intellectual Property', an international legal reform project based at the Royal Society for the Encouragement of the Arts, Manufacture and Commerce in London.
+He also worked on legal and economic issues facing the arts for the National Office of Arts Council England, the principle public arts funding body in the UK.

 Between 1994 and 2002, he taught art history and critical theory to undergraduate and postgraduate artists and art historians in a number of universities in the UK, including a long association with the departments of Historical & Cultural Studies and Visual Arts at Goldsmiths College, University of London.
 Prior to academia, he worked as an artist and in the art market.